Haifa Varju

 • Considered one of the most toxic materials

-• Producing PVC involves toxic plasticisers
+• Producing PVC involves toxic plasticizers

 • There can be a strong chemical smell upon opening ie. chemical off-gassing